alex2600/web-file-upload/README.md

 ## About

-*Web File Upoader* provides:

-- a REST API for uploading and downloading files (and more)
+- The system provides a REST API that supports file uploading and downloading, as well as other features.
-- a Web-Frontend to up- and download files using a browser
-- upload is by default free for all
-- for downloading a file you only need to know the file URL
-- there is also a Backend area which requires authenication
-  - here all available files can be listed, viewed, deleted
-  - Media files can be previewed without having to download the file
-- by default all uploaded files are deleted after 48 hours
-- files can be pinned - pinned files are not deleted automatically after a period of time
+- A web-based frontend is available to facilitate file uploads and downloads using the REST API.
+- Uploaded files are stored in the system for 48 hours by default, but users can mark files as "pinned" to keep them around longer.
+- The system provides a backend area that's accessible only to authenticated users, where files can be managed (listed, viewed, and deleted) and media files can be previewed without downloading.
-- a list of recently uploaded files are reported to a specified email adress
+- Email notifications can be configured to send a list of recently uploaded files to a specified address.

-## Setup
+## Settings

-### File upload destination

-Specify your file upload destination in `settings.default.json` (or overwrite the defaults by using a custom settings file `settings.$NODE_ENV.json`).

-### Auth

-Uploading and Downloading files does not require Authentication, but accessing the advanced features does.
+Make a copy of `settings.default.json`.
+Rename it to `settings.$NODE_ENV.json` (where `$NODE_ENV` is the environment variable that determines the environment the app is running in, e.g. `development`, `production`, etc.).

+Change inside your new settings file the following settings:

+- uploadDir: The directory where the uploaded files will be stored.
+- baseUrl: The base URL the server will be running on.
+- mail: The sender and recipient email addresses for the notification email, as well as the CRON schedule for sending the email.
-The username and password can be set in `settings.default.json` or in a dedicated `settings.$NODE_ENV.json` file.
+- auth: The username and password for the backend area.

 ## Install dependencies

-    npm ci
+    npm i

-## Build lib
+## Frontend

-    npm run build-production
+    npm run build-ui

+This will generate the frontend files in the `vue/dist` directory.
+`vue/dist` can be served by your webserver as static files.

-## Run
+## REST API

-Simply run the App

     npm start

-... or run using PM2 process manager (on server)
+Or run using PM2 process manager (on server)

     pm2 start --name fileUpload bin/www

-... or run using Docker

-    npm run docker-rebuild

 ## Development

+Running the Web Frontend in development mode

+    npm run dev-ui

 Running the REST API

     npm run dev

-Running the Web Frontend in development mode

-    npm run watch
+## Security

+Right now the CORS settings of the REST API are set to allow all origins.
+If this is not desired, change the CORS settings in `app.js` to your needs.